Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

 # - Real-time emotional impact tracking: Updates on how decisions affect community emotions
 # - Predictive emotional modeling: Forecasts of potential emotional outcomes from different actions
 #
-# Key Components:
+# Key Components of the Collaborative Evolution Index:
-# - Adaptability Score: Now includes emotional adaptability
+# - Adaptability Score: Measures how well the system adjusts to changing environments
-# - Trust Level: Enhanced with sentiment analysis
+# - Trust Level: Assesses the mutual trust between humans and AIs
-# - Joint Achievement Ratio: Includes qualitative success indicators
+# - Joint Achievement Ratio: Tracks the success rate of goals met collaboratively
+# - Emotional Resilience Score: New metric measuring the community's ability to navigate emotional challenges
 #
 # Established Baseline Values:
 # - Adaptability Score: 50